MTRucker/AdversaryDLWPModels/README.md

 Done within the MLCS Group at the University of Tübingen

-The code will be refined and cleaned up properly in the next few days, everything is currently implemented as was last left
+The code will be refined and cleaned up properly in the next few days, everything is currently implemented as was last left.

+IT IS CURRENTLY HORRIBLY INCONSISTENT AND FUMBLED WITH A LOT OF TEMPORARY, ONE-OFF FUNCTIONS.
+I will try to distill it as best I can.

 WARNINGS for local users